cedarbaum/closingdoors.nyc/README.md

 You will also need to install the NYC Subway, bus, and PATH systems within Transiter.

-Note that while we try to stay in sync with the mainline of Transiter, the version used in this application is a forked version that can sometimes be incompatible with the official version: [Transiter (closingdoors branch)](https://github.com/cedarbaum/transiter/tree/closingdoors).
-This version can be found on [Docker Hub](https://hub.docker.com/r/scedarbaum/transiter).

 Transiter uses gRPC protobuf definitions for it's API.
 TypeScript types can be generated from this, which are then used to annotate the data returned from Transiter.
 To generate new types:

 1. Install the [Buf CLI](https://buf.build/product/cli/)